websanova/websanova.github.io/getting-started-with-github-pages.md

 ## What is Jekyll

-I don't really know much about Jekyll other than it's some kind of script with a lot of conventions that will generate some static html pages for you.
-It has a lot of parameters you can use to specify how you want your pages created so I wil not cover that here.
+I don't really know much about Jekyll other than a few basic tags.
+In fact I don't even use Jekyll locally to build this article or blog initially.
+But suffice it to say if you follow it's syntax it will convert your pages to static html pages.

-It also comes as a Ruby Gem which means you can install it locally (with Ruby) and run the script on your pages locally to test them before pushing live to GitHub.
+For now GitHub does this for you when you push your content live.
+However itt comes as a Ruby Gem which means you can install it locally (with Ruby) and run the script on your pages locally to test them before pushing live to GitHub.
 A good step to get to eventually to avoid a bunch of fixer commits.